SUNSCREEN – SPF (UVA & UVB Protection)

 We have conducted heavy metal tests on all products.
 There is no measurable amount of heavy metals in any product including lead and nickel.

-IMC has conducted tests not required of it as a cosmetic manufacturer, but it has done so because it believes in offering you the highest quality product line possible.
+jane iredale has conducted tests not required as a cosmetic manufacturer, but it has done so because it believes in offering you the highest quality product line possible.